 Clare Kirkpatrick obtained her PhD in 2006 from the Department of Genetics, University of Cambridge, UK.
 After postdoctoral work in the laboratories of Prof. Claes Wollheim and Prof. Patrick Viollier at the University of Geneva, Switzerland, she obtained a Marie Heim-Vögtlin career development grant from the Swiss National Science Foundation in 2015 to apply high-throughput chemical genetic screening to investigate cell polarity regulation in Pseudomonas aeruginosa.
-In 2017 Clare joined the Department of Biochemistry and Molecular Biology of SDU as Assistant Professor.
+In 2017 Clare joined the Department of Biochemistry and Molecular Biology of SDU as an Assistant Professor.

 Molecular genetics of cell asymmetry in alpha- and gamma-proteobacteria